rolanrod/LLM-Notes/large_language_models.md

 <p align="center"><img width="500" alt="Screenshot 2025-05-03 at 5 02 53 PM" src="https://github.com/user-attachments/assets/6eecf2ad-ec3d-49b7-800c-963f0fd46b8d"/></p>
 <p align="center"> <i>InstructGPT</i>, Ouyang, et. al 2022_</p>

+RLHF laid the groundwork for post-training to build off of, and it continued to get better and better.
+Researchers realized that how you prompt the model could make a surprising difference in reasoning performance.
+In a technique called chain-of-thought prompting, simply adding intermediate steps—- like saying, “Let’s think step-by-step”—caused models to dramatically improve on arithmetic, logic, and common-sense reasoning tasks.
+These cues help the model unfold its internal "reasoning" across multiple tokens, rather than jumping straight to a potentially flawed conclusion.
+Arithmetic could still be clunky and prone to error in early LLMs until researchers made what in retrospect seemed an obvious move of just allowing models to use calculators; instead of trying to predict what followed "77 + 33 = ", those tokens were just replaced with an API call to a calculator.
+This strategy, dubbed _Toolformer_, was eventually extended to other external tools like search engines and translation APIs.
+Instead of trying to memorize everything, the model learns to delegate too.

+Despite these advances, _hallucinations_ remain a major challenge.
+LLMs sometimes generate text that is syntactically and stylistically correct but factually wrong, such as inventing citations, quoting fake laws, or providing incorrect historical dates.
+These hallucinations stem from the fact that the model is fundamentally trained to predict likely sequences, not to verify facts.
+Even post-training cannot fully eliminate hallucinations, though techniques like retrieval-augmented generation, better RLHF reward models, and external tool use help reduce them.

 ## Social Ramifications of Large Language Models